GhostNaN/ReVidia-Audio-Visualizer/WinReadMe.txt

 Installation
 ============================

-ReVidia on Windows REQUIRES Python 3.8
+ReVidia on Windows REQUIRES Python 3.8(64bit)
 Download from here:
 https://www.python.org/downloads/
+Just be sure to select a "Windows x86-64" version

 During installation MAKE SURE you check the box:
 "Add Python to PATH"